Winds of change blowing in All India Chess Federation? - www.lokmattimes.com

 Winds of change blowing in All India Chess Federation?

-Dec 17 Is there going to be a contest in the upcoming elections for office-bearers of the All ...
+Chennai, Dec 17 Is there going to be a contest in the upcoming elections for office-bearers of the ...

-Dec 17 Is there going to be a contest in the upcoming elections for office-bearers of the All India Chess Federation (AICF)?
+Chennai, Dec 17 Is there going to be a contest in the upcoming elections for office-bearers of the All India Chess Federation (AICF)?
 If yes, what are the chances of the incumbent officials getting re-elected?
 Who else is likely to be in the electoral fray?
+Can the former Secretary Bharat Singh Chauhan contest?

 "The present dispensation is going to be become history in the annals of AICF.
 The Indian chess body will get a new President and Secretary," a senior chess player told IANS preferring anonymity.